LafColITS/moodle-local_course_merge/README.md

 * Create the new course with the given settings
 * Create a course meta link enrollment between each source course and the new course
+* Create a group for each source course in the new course
 * Hide the source courses if requested
 * Take you into the new course